mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Connecting Activities to Domains and Connecting Domains to SNOMED-CT Codes

-By clicking the “Run” button, the Activity Domains in the Event Log graph are connected to the SNOMED CT nodes using the data from the DK6_1 and DK6_2 sheets in the Excel file.
+By runing the **Script12_CNM4_run.py**, the Activity Domains in the Event Log graph are connected to the SNOMED CT nodes using the data from the DK6_1 and DK6_2 sheets in the Excel file.

 <img src="./README_resources/CEKG_14.jpeg" alt="Alt text" width="5000" height="900"/>